bagwanpankaj/humongous/README.markdown

     humongous

-And you are good to go it will open this in a browser or you can navigate it on port [9000](http://0.0.0.0:9000) to stope the server run the command again with -K option
+And you are good to go it will open this in a browser or you can navigate it on port [9000](http://0.0.0.0:9000) to stop the server run the command again with -K option

     humongous -K